ericianni/osu_interview_fall19/online_module/black_box.md

 ### Black Box Testing Wrap-up

 So those are the basics of black box testing.
-There is still much more to learn about such as _Partiition Testing_ and _Model Based Testing_.
+There is still much more to learn about such as _Partition Testing_ and _Model Based Testing_.
 In a later module you will be learning more about both of these and implementing a simple _Partition Testing_ system.

-For now though, we need to move onto the sibling of _Black Box_ testing: _White Box_ testing.
+For now, though, we need to move onto the sibling of _Black Box_ testing: _White Box_ testing.

 Continue onto [_White Box_ testing](./white_box.md)